Here's a super-quick guide to what traders are talking about ahead of the jobs report

-Dave Lutz, head of Exchange Traded Funds at JonesTrading, has a quick overview of what traders are talking about on Friday:
+Dave Lutz, head of Exchange Traded Funds at JonesTrading, has a quick overview of what traders are talking about right now.

-- US stock futures are little changed ahead of the jobs report.
-Economists forecast that the economy added 175,000 jobs in December, while the unemployment rate rose to 4.7% from 4.6%.
-German bunds and US Treasurys are holding Thursday’s gains.

-- Bitcoin is getting smoked again, down 10%, after it suffered the worst drop in two years on Thursday.

 Here’s Lutz: